-• lease discuss why you would like qualities you possess that you fee Biographical Information goals, and dreams.) mation (Write a brief paragraph discussing your background, your Theological Thoug that mean the most to tht (What are a few of the prevail o you? ling spiritual/theological issues Personal (What are a few of your hobbies and interes sts?)
+• lease discuss why you would like to qualities you possess that you fee Biographical Information goals, and dreams.) nation (Write a brief paragraph discussing your background, your Theological Though ing spiritual/theological issues that Personal (What are a few of your hobbies and interes ts?)
 Signed Date Approved Date Faculty Advisor: Dr. Dwight J. Friesen 206.876.6103 dfriesen@theseattleschool.edu